 Bedroom 3: Galleried, Single (3ft) Bed, TV

 Gas central heating, electricity, bed linen, towels and Wi-Fi included.
 Travel cot and highchair available on request.
 3x stairgates.
 Welcome pack.
+Please note: No stag or hen parties.
 Front garden with sitting-out area and garden furniture (shared with other properties on-site).
-Hot tub for 6 (shared with other properties on-site).
-Gym (shared with other properties on-site).
-Indoor heated swimming pool (shared with other properties on-site, 8m x 4m, depth 0.9m x 1.5m, 26th May- 30th September 09:00 - 18:00) with shower facilities and changing facilities.
+Hot tub for 6.
+Gym, Sauna and Steam Room (shared with other properties on-site).
+Indoor heated swimming pool (shared with other properties on-site, 8m x 4m, depth 0.9m x 1.5m) with shower facilities and changing facilities.
 Electric vehicle charging point.
 Private parking for 2 cars.
 No smoking.
 Please note: There are steps and slopes within the park.